vg-json-data/sm-json-data/region/region-readme.md

 ### Nodes
 A room has an array of nodes.
 Nodes represent points of interest in a room.
 Those are usually doors, items, bosses, or places where a game flag can be triggered.
 They can have the following types:
 * _door:_ A node that is connected to another node in another room, typically via a two-way connection
 * _entrance:_ A node that is connected to another node in another room, in a one-way connection.
 This node can only be used to enter the room it's in, not exit it.
-Please note that this is not intended to represent grey doors, even those that can never be unlocked.
+Please note that this is not intended to represent gray doors, even those that can never be unlocked.
 Rather, this is for an entrance node with no exit trigger, such a sand chute at the top of a room.
 * _exit:_ A node that is connected to another node in another room, in a one-way connection.
 This node can only be used to exit the room it's in, not enter it
 * _event:_ A node where an event that triggers game flags can happen
 * _item:_ A node that represents an item that can be picked up